Harp Star: 2015: four-year-old season

 On her first appearance of 2015, Harp Star started 4/5 favourite for the Kyoto Kinen on 15 February but finished fifth of the eleven runners behind Lovely Day.
 She was then sent to the United Arab Emirates to contest the Sheema Classic at Meydan Racecourse on 28 March.
 Ridden by Ryan Moore, Harp Star started favourite but never looked likely to win and finished eighth of the nine runners behind Dolniya.

 After returning to Japan, she was being considered to run in the Victoria Mile of that year, but was decided not to as she was deemed "still tired" as of April 2015, and instead was decided to take the rest of spring off.
 However, during her break she was discovered to also have sesamoid ligamentitis as well as damage to her fetlock, leading Carrot Club to announce her retirement on May 7, 2015.

+Racing form

+Harp Star won five races and placed second twice out of 11 starts.
+This data is based on JBIS, netkeiba, and racingpost.